apache/beam/src/get-started/wordcount-example.md

 Note that the `Write` transform produces a trivial result value of type `PDone`, which in this case is ignored.

-### Running the Pipeline
+### Running the pipeline

-Run the pipeline by calling the `run` method, which sends your pipeline to be executed by the pipeline runner that you specified when you created your pipeline.
+Run the pipeline by calling the `run` method, which sends your pipeline to be executed by the pipeline runner that you specified in your `PipelineOptions`.

 ```java
 p.run().waitUntilFinish();